 Consoles have always had two advantages over PC gaming – a bigger screen and AC relaxing lean back position.
 Valve tries to solve these problems first with its Big Picture Mode and now with Steam Link.
 The link box is an extender for your PC.
-Plug it into your TV and your home network and it’s as if steam link is an external monitor to your gaming PC running the Big Picture software.
-In theory this should give you the best of both worlds – your Steam library on a bigger and more comfortable screen.
+Plug it into your TV and your home network and it’s as if the steam link is an external monitor to your gaming PC running the Big Picture software.
+In theory, this should give you the best of both worlds – your Steam library on a bigger and more comfortable screen.

 There are two questions – how well does it react and how do you control it?

 Control is somewhat more complicated.
 PC games are designed for the PC which means they expect to have a mouse and keyboard.
 The Link has its own USB ports and is surprisingly versatile accepting Xbox, Steam and even a mouse and keyboard and with a little extra tinkering – everything from HOTAS to steering wheels.
 The Big Picture software is easy to control with whatever you use but when you go into a game you’re at the mercy of the game developers.
 This isn’t a failing of the Link itself but you just have to accept that some games play well with some controllers and some don’t.
-Within 15 minutes of getting the Link running my daughter was happily playing her favorite Sonic & All-Stars Racing Transformed using an Xbox 360 controller but Lily had far more problems with a wireless mouse playing Civilization VI.
+Within 15 minutes of getting the Link running my daughter was happily playing her favourite Sonic & All-Stars Racing Transformed using an Xbox 360 controller but Lily had far more problems with a wireless mouse playing Civilization VI.

 So that’s gaming – what else can the Link do?
 Big Picture has a simple browser-based on Firefox built into it which is perfectly serviceable and the Steam software can be minimised giving you access to your desktop and in theory anything on your PC.
 Five minutes trying to use Photoshop with a gaming Xbox controller showed the limitations involved but it’s a great extra.
-In particular it means that whatever media you’ve got or can stream on your pc you can get on your TV.
+In particular, it means that whatever media you’ve got or can stream on your pc you can get on your TV.
 A word of warning – the Link mimics your desktop and mimics your sound.
 Start playing a video downstairs on the TV and it’ll also play on your PC – including the sound.

 Price: ± £ 40